Tag: surreal

 I live in the surreal chasm to which I will always belong.

-They own my flesh and my soul eternally.
+They own my heart and my soul eternally.

 Imagination guides me toward the garden of illusions.